 - Your skin will look dull, flaky and rough

 Taking care of dry skin usually isn’t a task.
 Your skin needs to stay as hydrated as the rest of your body.
-A few steps added to your skincare regimen can relieve you of itchy, flaky skin.
+A few steps added to your skincare regimen can relieve you of itchy and flaky skin.

 Was this Article helpful?